RogueRope/SurvivalGuide/covid.md

 ## Some basic tips/rules/measures:
 * **Always** have your mask *with* you, we will provide some masks for you if you forgot.
 Maybe some situation will arise where the org decides it's strictly necessary and you will be asked to put it on.
 If such a situation should arise, you should be able to put it on.
-* Respect people's boundaries, we'll take the 1.5 meter rule as a guideline, if you want to deviate from that, you ask the persons involved.
-This also implies keeping distance when queuing for stuff.
+* Respect people's boundaries, we'll take the 1.5 meteuir rule as a guideline, if you want to deviate from that, you ask the persons involved.
+This also implies keeping distance when queng for stuff.
 * We will take temps of all visitors, but this does unfortunately **not** mean everyone is healthy and we can go lie in a big pike exchanging fluids.
 Asymptomatic people can still transmit.
 * Furthermore we've taken different steps to lower chances of infection.
 * We do take things seriously, **we're not having an illicit zero-fucks-given party in the woods**, but a legit, small scale, corona-proof event.